Catherine Goodman: Roles and initiatives

-Goodman is well known on the London art scene as the Artistic Director of Royal Drawing School an independent charitable art school in London's east end.
+In 2019, the Prime Minister appointed Goodman the artist trustee of the National Gallery.

+Recognition

+Goodman won the Royal Academy Gold Medal in 1987, and the BP Portrait Award at the National Portrait Gallery in 2002.

 She was appointed Lieutenant of the Royal Victorian Order (LVO) in the 2014 Birthday Honours for services to the Royal Drawing School and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to art.

-Style and influences
+Style

 Goodman's paintings are figurative, in the School of London tradition, showing a strong emphasis on drawing and the physicality of paint.
 Her subject matter includes portraits, but also interior scenes and city landscapes.
 Writing on Goodman's winning entry for the 2002 BP Portrait Award at the National Portrait Gallery, a portrait of Father Antony Sutch, Headmaster of Downside School in Somerset, Elizabeth Grice described it as having, 'the quiet authority of an icon'.
 The portrait took two years to paint, and is typical of Goodman's methodical way of working.
 In her own words she is a fast painter, she spends 'a very long time on my pictures and I destroy a fair amount.'

 As well as working directly from life Goodman will work from photographs, but she is an artist who places a great deal of emphasis on drawing skills.
 She has described this as an essential part of art, as the means for "recreating from life a three-dimensional reality on a two-dimension space.".